US-UK SEND Terminology Guide: A Transatlantic Glossary for EducatorsUS-UK SEND terminology guide classroom comparison

 Legal Frameworks

 The UK system is built on the Children and Families Act 2014 and the SEND Code of Practice (statutory guidance).
 The Act establishes the legal framework; the Code explains how it should be implemented.
-UK law presumes mainstream education and requires schools and local authorities to support pupils with SEND, but there is no equivalent to FAPE.
+UK law presumes mainstream education and requires schools and local authorities to support learners with SEND, but there is no equivalent to FAPE.
 Schools must provide appropriate support, but what counts as "appropriate" is less legally defined than in the US.

 Practical Translation Tips for Teachers

 Tip 5: US behaviour language focuses on function; UK language focuses on support.
 US schools use FBA (Functional Behaviour Assessment) to ask "What is the behaviour doing for the child?"
-This leads to BIPs (Behaviour Intervention Plans) targeting the function.
+This leads to BIPs (Behaviour Intervention Plans) that target the function.
 UK schools ask "What support does the child need to behave differently?"
 This leads to behaviour support plans and positive behaviour strategies.
 Both are evidence-based, but the framing differs.

 Frequently Asked Questions